radian-software/selectrum/README.md

   file\:* type `TAB`.
 (What this actually does is insert the currently selected candidate into the minibuffer, which for `find-file` has the effect of navigating into a directory.)
+* *To copy the current candidate:* type `M-w` or what is bind to `kill-ring-save`.
+When there's an active region in your input, this still copies the active region.
+The behavior of `M-w` is not modified when Transient Mark mode is disabled.

 Selectrum respects your custom keybindings, so if you've bound `next-line` to `M-*` for some reason, then pressing `M-*` will select